sbgn/sbgn/docs/examples.md

 ![Repressilator-AF](/sbgn/images/examples/Repressilator-AF.png){: .center-image }
 <br />

-### EGFR signaling
+### EGFR signalling

-This is a representation in AF of the signaling pathways triggered by EGF binding on its receptor.
+This is a representation in AF of the signalling pathways triggered by EGF binding on its receptor.
 The original information came from [STKE](http://stke.sciencemag.org/cgi/cm/stkecm;CMP_14987), and a first version of the image was published in [the initial SBGN publication](http://identifiers.org/pubmed/19668183).

 ![EGFfromSTKEinAF2](/sbgn/images/examples/EGFfromSTKEinAF2.png){: .center-image width="500px"}